 “The grow rooms are on the second floor, so all of that equipment, including lots of piped-in water, made the second floor very heavy,” said Jason Judy, structural engineer of record.
 “The live load of the second floor was more than double that of our usual designs.”

 The occupancy goal coupled with the tight footprint of the building also meant that the original plan for tilt-up walls had to be changed.
 The ground floor slab, which is what the walls would have been cast on, would not be poured until much later in the construction process.
 Waiting for that would have caused the team to miss the target occupancy date.

 “Once we ruled out tilt-up walls, we considered using pre-cast concrete, but there was a backlog from high demand, so we regrouped again,” Judy said.
 “Ultimately, we used concrete blocks because we could get them much faster, and they worked well with the space restraints.”

 This project received its certificate of occupancy in time, and Green Leaf Medical of Virginia had their first harvest on September 16, 2020.
-Hundreds of patients have already registered ahead of the opening day of the dispensary, which is projected to be in November 2020.
+Hundreds of patients registered ahead of the November 27 opening day of the dispensary.

 From an article in the Richmond Times-Dispatch, the facility’s pharmacist in charge Trey Blankinship said:

 “We just wanted to show everybody, show Richmond, show Virginia that this works, this helps and it has a place in medicine … we believe in it as a medicine, we’ve seen it firsthand.
 We know it’s going to help people, and we’re excited for it.”

 Read the full article here.